OSU-BMBL/ssread/static/docs/faq.md

 # FAQ

 This list of questions is not exhaustive.
-If you have any other questions please email any authors on the [Contact](https://bmbls.bmi.osumc.edu/scread/help/contact) page.
+If you have any other questions please email any authors on the [Contact](https://bmblx.bmi.osumc.edu/ssread/help/contact) page.

 ## How to cite ssREAD?

-ssREAD is still under development.
-To cite 1.0 version, please use the following:
+ssREAD is still under review.

-Jiang, Jing, Cankun Wang, Ren Qi, Hongjun Fu, and Qin Ma.
-“ScREAD: A Single-Cell RNA-Seq Database for Alzheimer’s Disease.”
-IScience 23, no. 11 (November 20, 2020): 101769. https://doi.org/10.1016/j.isci.2020.101769.

 ## What is Alzheimer's disease?